HealthXCross

 Poster 09/01/2023 | 945 KB |

-Margaret Mc-Fall Ngai will discuss with ERC HealthXCross team members the interface between the social and biological dimensions of contemporary microbiome research.
-This discussion will lay ground for future interdisciplinary collaborations.
+Discussion between Margeret McFall Ngai (Canergie Institution for Science) and ERC HealthXCross team members on the interface between the social and biological dimensions of contemporary microbiome research.

 ![]() |